Hacker Video Reveals Apple Touch ID Thwarted – Fingerprint Security

 When Apple announced the Touch ID technology that rolled out with the new iPhone 5, it sounded like science fiction.
 Your phone can now be secured by your own fingerprint.
 Can the retinal (eyeball) scanning made famous in films like Mission Impossible be far behind?

-The age of biometric security and fingerprint security has begun!
+The age of biometric security has begun!

 Or not!